-Legal Counsel is responsible for managing the discharge/demotion process, including the pre-hearing, hearing, and post-hearing phases, to ensure compliance with the Code and applicable procedures and guidelines.
-In FY 2012, 58 Written Charges for Discharge forms were filed with the University System office.
-Ten hearings were requested by employees involved in these matters.
-Of the ten hearing requests by employees, one employee was discharged; two employees were reinstated with a 60-day suspension; two employees had settlement agreements during the hearing process; two employees resigned during the Hearing process, and three employees resigned before the Hearing was held.
+Legal Counsel is responsible for managing the discharge/ demotion process, including the pre-hearing, hearing, and post-hearing phases, to ensure compliance with the Code and applicable procedures and guidelines.
+In FY 2013, 59 Written Charges for Discharge forms were filed with the University System office.
+Seventeen hearings were requested by employees involved in these matters.
+Of the 17 hearing requests by employees, three employees withdrew their request before the hearing was held; two universities withdrew the Written Charges; four settlement agreements were approved before/during the hearing process; two employees resigned before/after the hearing process; three employees were discharged by the Merit Board; one employee was reinstated by the